kcq888/kcq888/README.md

 # About Kevin Quan👋

-I am a software architect who's passion is architecting, designing complex software applications and systems.
+I am a software architect who's passionate about architecting, designing and developing complex software applications and systems.
+I am giving back to the community by volunteering as a software mentor for the local high school FIRST Robotics Competition team.
+I am also a Google Developer Group organizer who organizes developer events and I am a regular techinical speaker at the developer events.

 <!--
 **kcq888/kcq888** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.